 - If your partner talks about suicide, read When Your Boyfriend Threatens to Kill Himself If You Leave.

 - I’ve ignored warning signs in relationships – and I know you have too.
 That’s why you clicked on this article about getting involved with the wrong men, and that’s why you keep making the same mistakes in your relationships.

 - Unhealthy, abusive men blame their partners for their behavior and lives.

 - Losing yourself in your relationship is bad.
 I keep meaning to write an article about staying connected with yourself even when you’re in love, but haven’t yet.

-If you have anything to add, please comment below!
+If you have anything to add – big or little – please comment below.

 You are not responsible for your behavior.
 Do you keep getting involved with the wrong men because of what he says and how he makes you feel?
 Maybe it’s time to follow this reader’s lead, and learn what childhood patterns you’re following.

 “You are beautiful.
 You are smart.
 You are lovely.
 Do not reduce yourself to a low self-esteem, unhappy, shade of a woman.
 You are worth so much more than that!
 If you’re a man who keeps getting involved with the wrong partner, it’s the same deal: you are worth more, you are loved, and you don’t deserve to be treated badly.”

 What do you think – why do you get involved with the wrong men?
 If you also choose friends or even jobs that aren’t good for you, read 6 Ways to Avoid Repeating Your Past Relationship Mistakes.